 The Meditation Mat

 A meditation mat is a sacred item for a mystic.
-It's significance is not unlike a throne to a King or a Chairman's or CEO's designated chair.
+It's significance is not unlike a throne to a King or a CEO's designated chair.
 The meditation mat maybe more humble a seat but it is a valued and meaningful possession for a mystic.
 It reminds a mystic of their spiritual endeavour and holds spiritual vibrations that accumulate from use and attainments achieved.
-Shumsuh recommends using foldable or rollable mats that are made of natural plant fibres such as cotton, jute or coconut fibres or wool.
-Plastic, synthetic fibres or rubber are not suitable for meditation map, however rubber can be used as padding for comfort.
+Shumsuh recommends using foldable or rollable mats that are made of natural plant fibres such as cotton, jute or coconut fibres.
+Wool is also acceptable if the source is from animals that are not killed for their fur.
+Plastic, synthetic fibres or rubber are not suitable for meditation mats, however rubber can be used as padding for comfort.
 Natural fibres have always been traditionally used as meditation mats because they can retain 'pranic-static-energy' that can flow into a mystic's consciousness simply by touching or sitting on the mat, thus giving energy and inspiration for the meditation.

 The size of the mat should be around 2 feet by 3 to 4 feet and its thickness within an inch.
 It should be easy to fold or roll and carry around.
 It should be stored in a designated area of one's meditation space and it can be brought along while travelling.
 The mat can be washed when required and should be sun dried instead of using a dryer to preserve its fibres.
 Meditation mats shouldn't be used for yoga exercising, though it can be rolled or folded to use as a pillow while lying down or sleeping.